 If we want to enter into a deeper relationship with Jesus Christ, then we must dive deep into His Word - Sacred Scripture.
 It is here where the "ever ancient" becomes "ever new."
-Bible Study is offered every Wednesday night at 7 PM in the Newman Catholic Center.
+Bible Study is offered every Wednesday night at 7 PM at NJIT CKB.
 Our first series will be on Salvation History.

 The Men's Ministry at Newman Catholic strives to foster Christian discipleship among the men of our local Church and to challenge them to step "into the breach."
 Men's Ministry dates and times will be announced.

 In the Fall, Women's Ministry at Newman Catholic will focus on the women in Scripture.
 Among their conversations, they will be speaking about chastity, modesty, fashion, dating and edifying each other as women.
-Woman's Ministry meets every Tuesday afternoon from 3 - 4 PM at the Starbuck's Lounge at Rutgers.
+Woman's Ministry meeting dates TBA.
 For more information, click here.

 friary Soup Kitchen